FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+01.FEB.25

+* Added ability for exporting tour legs (as csv files), single leg deletion and tour deletion (only available when a tour has no legs)

 26.JAN.25

 * Improved Tour Legs handling via module admin page (added compatibility for latest v7 changes)